 As public transport patronage increases we will need more space for wider footpaths, kerb outstands and improved streetscapes.
-This includes spaces for greening, spaces for resting and meeting places.
+This includes spaces for amenity improvements such as greening, places for resting and meeting places.
+Universally designed streets and spaces around transport interchanges is a key part of creating an accessible public transport network.